Implementing LRU Cache like Building a Lego

 and cache

 .
-We can start by implementing the following functions:
+We can first implement the following functions:

 class LRUCache {